 Visit the Schick Web site for more information.

 music, dance, visual art, film, theatre, and literary art.
-The festival, organized
+The festival is organized

-by Skidmore and its community partner organizations, builds upon
+by community partner organizations including Skidmore College, and builds upon

 Visit the SaratogaArtsFest Web site for more information.